masesgroup/KEFCore/src/documentation/articles/serialization.md

 - must implements the `ISerDes<T>` interface or extend `SerDes<T>`
 - must be a generic type
 - must have a parameterless constructor
-- can store serialization information using Headers of Apache Kafka record (this information will be used from `EntityExtractor`)
+- can store serialization information using Headers of Apache Kafka™ record (this information will be used from `EntityExtractor`)

 An example snippet is the follow based on JSON serializer: